 Loan companies will assess how likely you are to be able to repay your loan.
-The amount you can borrow and the interest rate you receive will be based on this assessment, which factors in your income, your financial assets (savings, investments, possessions of value, etc.) and your credit history.
+UK providers will judge the amount you can borrow and the interest rate you receive will be based on this assessment, which factors in your income, your financial assets (savings, investments, possessions of value, etc.) and your credit history.

 It also depends on the kind of loan you get.
 For example, if you get a personal loan, you can typically borrow up to £25,000, although some banks and loan providers may be willing to go up to £100,000.With a secured loan you can usually borrow a lot more, up to £250,000 or more.